conorhassan/gsoc/templates/proposal.md

 ## Other Experiences

-I have exposure to Stan and BRMS during a research internship, where we built multi-level hierachical models for the parasitic resistance shown on New Zealand farm(s).
+I have gained exposure to Stan and BRMS during a research internship, where we built multi-level hierachical models for the parasitic resistance shown on New Zealand farm(s).
 My Honours dissertation focused vaguely on Bayesian-type methods (though looking back it looks rather cringeworthy).
 I have completed coursework involving Bayesian inference and time series modelling to a high level (A+'s), and have used volatility models in an internship with a high frequency trading firm.
-Currently, I am about to begin my PhD studies focusing on Bayesian Federated Learning at Queensland University of Technology.
+Currently, I am about to begin my PhD studies focusing on Bayesian Federated Learning at the Queensland University of Technology.

 ## Why this project?

-INTEREST IN
+I love the BRMS package, and think tooling like this is an awesome step in building pieces of software that help improve Bayesian workflow immensely.
+I think that the ability to implement time series models that allow for auto-regressive terms to be with both the mean and variance parameters will expose the BRMS package to a much wider audience.

 The Stan community has contributed greatly to my knowledge and enjoyment of Bayesian Inference.
 Although I have only recently registered an account on the Stan forums, lurking in the forums, including finding the helpful responses of a few of the potential mentors for this project, have helped me greatly with the modelling I have done in Stan and BRMS to date.
 I honestly could not consider continuing my studies in Statistics in an area that was not Bayesian.